About Us

 One of the greatest barriers to improving public health is the large gap between what research indicates will improve health and what is actually implemented in everyday practice.
 For example, many types of cancer occurring today could be prevented if interventions already known to be effective in addressing risks were successfully implemented.

-Which Chronic Disease Risks Will Be Targeted?
+Which Chronic Disease Risks Have Been Targeted?

 • Diet